 On December 14, we headed into the Heart Failure Clinic at Virginia Mason in Seattle and had two tests done: A new echocardiogram (like the 1000th of my life) and a VO2 Max test to measure how effective my heart and lungs were working to distribute oxygen to my body.
 And on December 15 we got the results.
 They weren't what we had hoped to hear.

-I'm in advanced heart failure.
+I'm in end-stage heart failure.

 I've been referred to the University of Washington Hospital for a heart transplant.